-27.3.9 Error handling and error cells
+27.3.10 Error handling and error cells

-Error cells in Excel such as #VALUE! are used to display an error from Python. xlwings also treats error cells in a specific way and allows you to return them explicitly.
+Error cells in Excel such as #VALUE! are used to display an error from Python. xlwings reads error cells as None by default but also allows you to read them as strings.
+When writing to Excel, you can Excel have an cell formatted as error.
 Let's get into the details!